Let me ask you a question.

 Recognition and feedback: mentoring, webinars, online courses

 Giving feedback and recognition is now possible in ways that Millennials love: digitally.
-For example, recognition and rewards systems like Vantage Rewards take it one step further introducing employee/team/department points, voucher cards to redeem them in popular stores, and even choose oww rewards.
+For example, recognition and rewards systems like Vantage Rewards take it one step further by introducing employee/team/department points, voucher cards to redeem them in popular stores, and even choose oww rewards.

 Image: A branded voucher for rewarding employees for their work